NiborGnu/p4-timeline/TESTING.md

 - Found a bug that you could edit your post and leave it empty.

-   - Fix by implementing a form for the comments.
+   - Fix by implementing a form, JavaScript and HTML for the comments.

    ```python
    class CommentForm(forms.ModelForm):
     body = forms.CharField(